MrMorfus/database_admin/mssql/README.md

 * Set_Log_Space_Free        - find all logs and set the free space free
 * SPID_txt_lookup           - look up the syntax text of a SPID
 * sql_uptime                - totaly server uptime and services status
+* SSRS_Listing_Report       - various reports for ssrs, and reverse lookups
 *